I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-- On Sunday, June 7, 2020, a man drove his car into a crowd of people in Virginia who were protesting against violence against black people.
+- On Sunday, June 7, 2020, a man drove his car into a crowd of people in Virginia who were protesting against violence against Black people.
 Charged with attempted malicious wounding, felony vandalism, and assault and battery is Harry Rogers.
 He is an admitted leader of the KKK and, upon conviction, he was given a prison sentence of three years and eight months..

 - “The Worst Thing about ‘Birth of a Nation’ Is How Good it Is.”
 Richard Brody, New Yorker, February 1, 2013.

 - “Ku Klux Klan.”
 History.com, October 29, 2009.

 - “Publicity and Prejudice: The New York World’s Exposé of 1921 and the History of the Second Ku Klux Klan.”
 John T. Kneebone, Virginia Commonwealth University, 2015.

 - “Historians in Service of a Better South: Essays in Honor of Paul Gaston.”
 Andrew Myers and Robert Norrell (eds), NewSouth Books, April 2, 2017.

 - “The Ku Klux Klan in the 1920s.”
 Public Broadcasting System, undated.

 - “Ku Klux Klan: A History of Racism.”
 Southern Poverty Law Center, March 1, 2011.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.